support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Washington taking leave of his officers, illustration from 'This Country of Ours, The Story of the United States' by H.E.
 Marshall by Arthur C. (after) Michael.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 18th century · xviiith century · xviii · c18th · eighteenth century · 18 18th xviii xviiith century · 18 18th 18th 18th 18th 18th century · 18 18th 18th 18th xviii 18th century · 18 18th xviii 18th century · early 18th century · affection · tenderness · affectioned · tender · army · troops · armed forces · combat unit · platoon · interior · soldier · goodbye · first president · farewell · founding fathers · revolutionary war · general · us history · military uniform · war of independence · emotional · portrait · disbanded · politician · male · disbanding · soldiers · american revolution · united states of america · generals · leader · Private Collection / Bridgeman Images